 The site provides a service to sex workers from around the globe.

 This site is the result of a collaborative approach from a group of experienced escorts.
-It could have been called, If I knew then what I know now, as it brings together a range of information and
+It could have been called, If I knew then what I know now, as it brings together a range of information

-advice to help short cut the learning process in a business where experience really does count.
+and advice to help short cut the learning process in a business where experience really does count.
 Its not designed as an authoritative guide, merely some words of wisdom mixed in with a bit of humour.

-The first drug made available in the UK for premature ejaculation, called Priligy, can reportedly triple the amount of time a man can
+The first drug made available in the UK for premature ejaculation, called Priligy, can reportedly triple the amount of time a man can last in bed.

 It works by altering levels of serotonin in the brain, which should give men more control over ejaculation.